kurren/amusement-parks-taxonomy/files/STRUCTURE.md

   - *Exhibitions*
   - *Retail*

-- **Park Type**: Categorizes parks based on their primary characteristics and offerings, such as:
+- **Park Type**: Parks based on their primary characteristics and offerings, such as:

   - *Family Entertainment Centers (FEC)*
   - *Retail Villages*